Subscribe to eduroam

 The eduroam service is open to:

-- Research and Education – Any U.S.-based research organization or education-related institution can join the InCommon eduroam roaming wireless service.
-This includes non-profit colleges and universities, museums, libraries, research labs, K-12 schools, and others.
-If you aren’t sure if you are eligible, please ask us via our Help web form.
+- Research and Higher Education – Any U.S.-based research organization or higher-education-related institution can join the InCommon eduroam roaming wireless service.
+This includes non-profit colleges and universities, museums, libraries, and research labs.
+If you aren’t sure about joining, please ask us via our Help web form.

-- Multi-campus universities and other organizations with multiple entities – Internet2 has connector agreements which allow multiple entities with a pre-existing legal or organizational ties to sign one common agreement (for example, a multi-campus university system).
-There are two versions of this group connector agreement.
-One allows for multiple institutions which all manage their own service instances.
-The other provides for organizations with one centralized service management.
+- Multi-campus universities and other organizations with multiple entities – We have a group agreement that allows multiple entities with legal or organizational ties to sign a single, common agreement (for example, a multi-campus university system).
 For more on this option, please ask us via our Help web form.

-- Organizations outside of Research and Education – Any company or organization based in the U.S. can offer eduroam as a wireless access point (i.e., be a Service Provider).
-For more information about being an eduroam SP in the U.S., contact us through our Help webform.
-We’d love to have you support eduroam!
+- Organizations outside of Research and Education – Any company or organization based in the U.S. can offer eduroam as a hotspot at no charge!
+This is sometimes called a wireless access point, a service provider, a wifi hotspot.
+For more information about being an eduroam SP in the U.S., contact us through our Help webform, or go to Step 2 below and click through the Hotspot legal agreement.
+It’ll be great to have you.

 - Please note: You do not have to be an Internet2 member or InCommon Participant in order to subscribe to eduroam.